 Jeep Wrangler tires for sand driving

-Unless you are attempting to drive up massive beach dunes, the stock Jeep Wrangler tires will do fine if you air down enough.
+Unless you’re attempting to drive up massive beach dunes, the stock Jeep Wrangler tires will do fine if you air down enough.
 If you want to upgrade then try and fit the widest tire the Jeep can handle on the standard rim.

-Airing down your tires will give you more traction, better weight distribution, and allows your Wrangler to “float” on the sand.
+Airing down your tires will give you more traction, improved weight distribution, and allows your Wrangler to “float” on the sand.

-Most sand stuck situations on the beach requires a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.
+Most sand-driving situations on the beach require a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.

 A recovery strap should never be confused with a “tow strap” as they look very similar but have totally different functions.
 Unlike a tow strap, A recovery strap has the ability to absorb kinetic energy and operate like an elastic or rubber band when being yanked.